 It’s good to experiment.
 Mixing brands of glaze can work, particularly if they have the same properties.
-For example, layering glazes from the Spectrum 1100 range with and Amaco Potters Choice glazes can work well.
+For example, layering glazes from the Spectrum 1100 range with Amaco Potters Choice glazes can work well.

 It’s also possible to blend glazes from different brands together to create a new color.
-Sometimes this will work and you might stumble create a nice new color or texture.
+Sometimes this will work and you might stumble on a nice new color or texture.
 At other times the glazes will interact poorly with one another.

 If the glazes are not compatible, the sorts of problems the glazes might encounter are blistering, crawling, and flaking.
 It can be hard to predict which glazes will mix together successfully, and the only way to find out is to experiment.